 - 20.1.
-Permanent Employees shall be entitled to paid personal leave when they are absent from work due to: - (a) personal illness or injury (sick leave); - (b) for the purposes of caring for partners, children and/or other household or family members who are sick or in a personal emergency and require the Employee's care and support (carer's leave); or - (c) Compassionate leave. - 20.2.
-Employees are entitled to compassionate leave in accordance with the National Employment Standards (NES) contained in the FW Act.
-In addition, compassionate leave is available for Employees when any close family relative dies (i.e. the relative does not necessarily have to be a member of the Employee's immediate family or household.)
-For clarity, casual employees are entitled to unpaid compassionate leave in accordance with the NES. - 20.3.
-Personal leave shall accrue as follows: - (a) Three days in the first month and then one additional day at the beginning of each of the next nine-calendar months will be available in the first year of employment; - (b) 12 days at the beginning of the Employees second and each subsequent year will commence on the anniversary of engagement; and - (c) All unused personal leave is cumulative. - 20.4.
-If required by the Employer, when an Employee is absent for more than two-consecutive days the Employee is required to give the Employer a doctor's certificate, or other reasonably acceptable evidence, about the nature and approximate duration of the illness. - 20.5.
-Unpaid carer's leave will be in accordance with the NES. - 20.6.
+Permanent Employees shall be entitled to paid personal leave when they are absent from work due to: - (a) personal illness or injury (sick leave);

+- (b) for the purposes of caring for partners, children and/or other household or family members who are sick or in a personal emergency and require the Employee's care and support (carer's leave); or - (c) Bereavement leave. - 20.2.
+Personal leave shall accrue as follows: - (a) Three days in the first month and then one additional day at the beginning of each of the next ninecalendar months will be available in the first year of employment; - (b) 12 days at the beginning of the Employees second and each subsequent year will commence on the anniversary of engagement; and - (c) All unused personal leave is cumulative. - 20.3.
+If required by the Employer, when an Employee is absent for more than two-consecutive days the Employee is required to give the Employer a doctor's certificate, or other reasonably acceptable evidence, about the nature and approximate duration of the illness. - 20.4.
+Unpaid carer's leave will be in accordance with the NES. - 20.5.
 Parental Leave will be in accordance with the FW Act.

-21. Domestic and Family Violence Leave
+21. Family Violence Leave

 - 21.1.
-For the purposes of this clause, family violence is behaviour by a person towards a family member of that person if that behaviour: - (a) is physically or sexually abusive; - (b) is emotionally or psychologically abusive; - (c) is economically abusive; - (d) is threatening; - (e) is coercive; - (f) in any other way controls or dominates the family member and causes that family member to feel fear for the safety or wellbeing of that family member or another person; or - (g) behaviour by a person that causes a child to hear or witness, or otherwise be exposed to the effects of, behaviour referred to above. - 21.2.
-For the purposes of this clause, a "family member", in relation to a person (a "relevant person"), means: - (a) a person who is, or has been, the relevant person's spouse or domestic partner;

-- (b) a person who has, or has had, an intimate personal relationship with the relevant person; - (c) a person who is, or has been, a relative of the relevant person; - (d) a child who normally or regularly resides with the relevant person or has previously resided with the relevant person on a normal or regular basis; or - (e) a child of a person who has, or has had, an intimate personal relationship with the relevant person. - (f) is related to the person according to Aboriginal or Torres Strait Islander kinship rules. - 21.3.
+For the purposes of this clause, family violence is behaviour by a person towards a family member of that person if that behaviour: - (a) is physically or sexually abusive; - (b) Is emotionally or psychologically abusive; - (c) is economically abusive; - (d) is threatening; - (e) is coercive; - (f) in any other way controls or dominates the family member and causes that family member to feel fear for the safety or wellbeing of that family member or another person; or - (g) behaviour by a person that causes a child to hear or witness, or otherwise be exposed to the effects of, behaviour referred to above. - 21.2.
+For the purposes of this clause, a "family member", in relation to a person (a "relevant person"), means: - (a) a person who is, or has been, the relevant person's spouse or domestic partner; - (b) a person who has, or has had, an intimate personal relationship with the relevant person; - (c) a person who is, or has been, a relative of the relevant person; - (d) a child who normally or regularly resides with the relevant person or has previously resided with the relevant person on a normal or regular basis; or - (e) a child of a person who has, or has had, an intimate personal relationship with the relevant person. - 21.3.
 For the purposes of clauses 21.2(b) and 21.2(e), a relationship may be an intimate personal relationship whether or not it is sexual in nature.